Today’s post is a short one on a very simple and handy little tip I picked up a few weeks back . To get started, let me provide some context.

 So, if you are confronted with a similar problem of your hiking boot laces coming undone when you’re out hiking on the trail, maybe adding one more knot might do the trick to solve your problem.

-To clarify, I do a ‘Standard Shoelace Knot’ first before adding two ‘Two Loop Shoelace Knots’.
-My guess is that you probably know what I am talking about but may not be familiar with the names of the knots.
-I'll look at that in a bit more detail below but first, a shot of each knot might be handy to show you what I mean
+To clarify, I do a ‘Standard Shoelace Knot’ first before adding two ‘Double Shoelace Knots’.
+My guess is that you probably know what I am talking about, but may not be familiar with the names of the knots.
+I’ll look at that in a bit more detail below but first, a shot of each knot might be handy to show you what I mean

 First Knot – Standard Shoelace Knot

-Third Knot – A Second Loop Shoelace Knot
+Third Knot – A Second Double Shoelace Knot

 It’s an interesting site to learn about all the different knot options available.
 I didn’t realize there were so many different options available!